pajlads/DinkPlugin/README.md

 ### External Plugins:

+#### Inbound

 Other external plugins can request Dink fire webhook notifications.

 You can enable this functionality via `External Plugin Requests > Enable External Plugin Notifications`.

+#### Outbound

+Dink fires a `PluginMessage` whenever a notification is triggered, which allows other hub plugins to react to our event logic.

+Note: These outbound notifications are dependent on the user's Dink configuration (e.g., a 1 gp loot drop won't trigger a `PluginMessage` if the user has set the `Loot > Min Loot Value` to a higher threshold).

+Warning: this feature is *experimental*, so its behavior may change at any time.
+For example, our long-term goal is to provide a custom side-panel where users can configure endpoint-specific notifier settings, but this will complicate our logic for alerting other hub plugins upon notifications (since varying settings of the same notifier may only trigger a subset of URLs).

 ### Metadata: